marcusva/py-dynrules/doc/capi.rst

   dynrules/dynrules.h

-.. cfunction:: int import_dynrules (void)
+.. function:: int import_dynrules (void)

-  Imports the :mod:`dynrules` module.
+  Imports the :py:mod:`dynrules` module.
 This returns 0 on success and -1 on failure.

 PyRule
 ------
-.. ctype:: PyRule
+.. type:: PyRule
-.. ctype:: Py_Type
+.. type:: Py_Type

-The :ctype:`PyRule` object is a simple class type that carries a weight indicator and arbitrary code data for usage in the dynamic script generation process.
+The :type:`PyRule` object is a simple class type that carries a weight indicator and arbitrary code data for usage in the dynamic script generation process.

 Members
 ^^^^^^^
-.. cmember:: PyObject PyRule.id
+.. member:: PyObject PyRule.id

   The unique identifier.

-.. cmember:: int PyRule.used
+.. member:: int PyRule.used

   Indicates whether the rule code was executed.
 The value is limited to 0 and 1.

-.. cmember:: double PyRule.weight
+.. member:: double PyRule.weight

   The weight of the rule.

-.. cmember:: PyObject PyRule.code
+.. member:: PyObject PyRule.code

   The code object to be executed.

 Functions
 ^^^^^^^^^
-.. cfunction:: int PyRule_Check (PyObject *obj)
+.. function:: int PyRule_Check (PyObject *obj)

-  Returns true, if the argument is a :ctype:`PyRule` or a subclass of :ctype:`PyRule`.
+  Returns true, if the argument is a :type:`PyRule` or a subclass of :type:`PyRule`.

-.. cfunction:: PyObject* PyRule_New (PyObject *id)
+.. function:: PyObject* PyRule_New (PyObject *id)

-  Creates a new :ctype:`PyRule` object with the given id.
+  Creates a new :type:`PyRule` object with the given id.
 On failure, this returns NULL.

 PyRuleSet
 ---------
-.. ctype:: PyRuleSet
+.. type:: PyRuleSet
-.. ctype:: PyRuleSet_Type
+.. type:: PyRuleSet_Type

 The PyRuleSet object is a rule container class that manages rules, their weights and the weight distribution for the rules.

 Members
 ^^^^^^^
-.. cmember:: PyObject PyRuleSet.rules
+.. member:: PyObject PyRuleSet.rules

   A dictionary containing the rules.
-It uses the :cmember:`PyRule.id` as key and the :ctype:`PyRule` as value.
+It uses the :member:`PyRule.id` as key and the :type:`PyRule` as value.

-.. cmember:: double PyRuleSet.weight
+.. member:: double PyRuleSet.weight

   The total weight of all contained rules.

-.. cmember:: double PyRuleSet.minweight
+.. member:: double PyRuleSet.minweight

-  The minimum weight a contained :ctype:`PyRule` can retrieve.
+  The minimum weight a contained :type:`PyRule` can retrieve.

-.. cmember:: double PyRuleSet.maxweight
+.. member:: double PyRuleSet.maxweight

-  The maximum weight a contained :ctype:`PyRule` can retrieve.
+  The maximum weight a contained :type:`PyRule` can retrieve.

 Functions
 ^^^^^^^^^
-.. cfunction:: int PyRuleSet_Check (PyObject *obj)
+.. function:: int PyRuleSet_Check (PyObject *obj)

-  Returns true, if the argument is a :ctype:`PyRuleSet` or a subclass of :ctype:`PyRuleSet`.
+  Returns true, if the argument is a :type:`PyRuleSet` or a subclass of :type:`PyRuleSet`.

-.. cfunction:: PyObject* PyRuleSet_New (double minw, double maxw)
+.. function:: PyObject* PyRuleSet_New (double minw, double maxw)

-  Creates a new :ctype:`PyRuleSet` object with an initial minimum and maximum weight.
+  Creates a new :type:`PyRuleSet` object with an initial minimum and maximum weight.
 On failure, this returns NULL.

-.. cfunction:: int PyRuleSet_Add (PyObject *ruleset, PyObject *rule)
+.. function:: int PyRuleSet_Add (PyObject *ruleset, PyObject *rule)

-  Adds a :ctype:`PyRule` to a :ctype:`PyRuleSet`.
-If there is a rule with the same id already in the :ctype:`PyRuleSet`, it will be removed and the passed *rule* will be used instead.
-Additionally the :cmember:`PyRule.weight` member will be set to stay within the boundaries of the :cmember:`PyRuleSet.minweight` and :cmember:`PyRuleSet.maxweight` limits.
+  Adds a :type:`PyRule` to a :type:`PyRuleSet`.
+If there is a rule with the same id already in the :type:`PyRuleSet`, it will be removed and the passed *rule* will be used instead.
+Additionally the :member:`PyRule.weight` member will be set to stay within the boundaries of the :member:`PyRuleSet.minweight` and :member:`PyRuleSet.maxweight` limits.
   This returns 1 on success and 0 on failure.

-.. cfunction:: int PyRuleSet_Remove (PyObject *ruleset, PyObject *rule)
+.. function:: int PyRuleSet_Remove (PyObject *ruleset, PyObject *rule)

-  Removes a :ctype:`PyRule` from a :ctype:`PyRuleSet`.
+  Removes a :type:`PyRule` from a :type:`PyRuleSet`.
 This returns 1 on success and 0 on failure.

-.. cfunction:: int PyRuleSet_UpdateWeights (PyObject *ruleset, PyObject *fitness)
+.. function:: int PyRuleSet_UpdateWeights (PyObject *ruleset, PyObject *fitness)

-  Updates the weights of all contained rules. *fitness* will be passed to the user-specific :cfunc:`PyRuleSet.calculate_adjustment` method.
+  Updates the weights of all contained rules. *fitness* will be passed to the user-specific :func:`PyRuleSet.calculate_adjustment` method.
 This returns 1 on success and 0 on failure.

 PyLearnSystem
 -------------
-.. ctype:: PyLearnSystem
+.. type:: PyLearnSystem
-.. ctype:: PyLearnSystem_Type
+.. type:: PyLearnSystem_Type

-The PyLearnSystem object takes care of creating new scripts  based on a predefined :ctype:`PyRuleSet`.
+The PyLearnSystem object takes care of creating new scripts based on a predefined :type:`PyRuleSet`.
 It does not evaluate the scripts nor modifies the rules written to them.

 Members
 ^^^^^^^
-.. cmember:: PyObject PyLearnSystem.ruleset
+.. member:: PyObject PyLearnSystem.ruleset

-  The :ctype:`PyRuleSet` to use.
+   The :type:`PyRuleSet` to use.

-.. cmember:: int PyLearnSystem.maxtries
+.. member:: int PyLearnSystem.maxtries

    The maximum number of tries to select rules and generate a script.

-.. cmember:: int PyLearnSystem.maxscriptsize
+.. member:: int PyLearnSystem.maxscriptsize

    The maximum size in bytes of the scripts to generate.

 Functions
 ^^^^^^^^^
-.. cfunction:: int PyLearnSystem_Check (PyObject *obj)
+.. function:: int PyLearnSystem_Check (PyObject *obj)

-  Returns true, if the argument is a :ctype:`PyLearnSystem` or a subclass of :ctype:`PyLearnSystem`.
+   Returns true, if the argument is a :type:`PyLearnSystem` or a subclass of :type:`PyLearnSystem`.

-.. cfunction:: PyObject* PyLearnSystem_New (PyObject *ruleset)
+.. function:: PyObject* PyLearnSystem_New (PyObject *ruleset)

-  Creates a new :ctype:`PyLearnSytem` object for the passed :ctype`PyRuleSet`.
+   Creates a new :type:`PyLearnSytem` object for the passed :type:`PyRuleSet`.
    On failure, this returns NULL.

-.. cfunction:: int PyLearnSystem_CreateScript (PyObject *learnsystem, PyObject *file, int maxrules)
+.. function:: int PyLearnSystem_CreateScript (PyObject *learnsystem, \
+   PyObject *file, int maxrules)

-  Creates a script from the set :cmember:`PyLearnSystem.rulset` using the passed script *file*.
+   Creates a script from the set :member:`PyLearnSystem.rulset` using the passed script *file*.
 A maximum of *maxrules* rules will be written.
    *file* can be any file-like Python object or a filename.
 In case of a file object it is assumed to be writeable and won't be closed on leaving the function.